nextcloud/photos/README.md

 ## 🏗 Development setup

+This app requires the main branch of the [Viewer app](https://github.com/nextcloud/viewer) to be installed and enabled.
+Follow its development setup and then continue here.

 1. ☁ Clone this into your `apps` folder of your Nextcloud.
 1. 👩‍💻 In a terminal, run the command `make dev-setup` to install the dependencies.
 1. 🏗 Then to build the Javascript whenever you make changes, run `make build-js`.
 To create a pull request use `make build-js-production`.
 Watch changes with: `make watch-js`.